-Morocco and Zambia eye semi-final upsets
+Morocco and Zambia eye Wafcon semi-final upsets

 - Senegal and Cameroon keep Women's World Cup hopes alive

-Rise of the lionesses
+Rise of the Lionesses

-Morocco captain Ghizlane Chebbak was named best player of the group stage after emerging joint-top scorer with three goals.
+Morocco captain Ghizlane Chebbak was named best player of the group stage after scoring three goals.

 Led by former Lyon coach Reynald Pedros, Morocco have grown from strength to strength in the tournament defeating debutants Burkina Faso and Botswana as well as Uganda and Senegal.

-But Pedros is aware that they will need to punch above their wight against Nigeria.
+But Pedros is aware that they will need to punch above their weight against Nigeria.

-"We have qualified for the World Cup and now our next target is to make it to the final and win the Wafcon," she told Caf website.
+"We have qualified for the World Cup and now our next target is to make it to the final and win the Wafcon," he told the Caf website.

 "Nigeria is truly a strong team - the strongest in Africa.
 They always qualify for the World Cup.
 We have studied them and know their strength and I can say that in the semifinal, everything is possible.
 We need to do our best."